Baton Rouge Public Transit History

 Population of Baton Rouge city and parish, 1810-2010

 From what I can tell given the sources available to me, the story begins in 1881 when the city of Baton Rouge had a population of 7200, the parish had a population of 20,000, and there were rumblings of creating a streetcar system.
+This was during what's now termed the "Long Depression", the time between the Panic of 1873 and the Panic of 1893.
 So let's start the timeline there.

 1881